 Life is a multisensory and multi-dimensional experience.
 Tapping into your senses creates an enriching reality.
 You can realize a higher creative self by reconnecting with your senses.
-Access your instinctive intelligence with these ideas.
+Access your instinctive intelligence on how to boost creativity with these ideas.
 (Estimated reading time: 6 minutes)

 “A work of art is a world in itself reflecting senses and emotions of the artist’s world.”— Hand Hofmann